-In accordance with the CDC's guidance on human rabies Pre-exposure Prophylaxis (PrEP) vaccination series, the UTCVM requires all incoming students to complete at least a 2-dose PrEP.
+In accordance with the CDC's guidance on human rabies pre-exposure vaccination (PrEV) series, the UTCVM requires all incoming students to complete at least a 2-dose PrEP.
 For 1st-year students, this vaccine series must be completed before October 1 of the year of entry, before the student's first Clinical Experience (CE).
 For Ross and St. George's students, the series must be completed before the start of the first scheduled clinical rotation.

-All DVM students are Risk Category 2, as they will perform animal necropsies during their education.
+All DVM students are considered to be Risk Category 2, as they will perform animal necropsies during their education.
 Recommendations for this risk category are as follows: